esraasayed98/MRI_Bloch-Equation-Simulation/Task_2_Report.md

 ---
 # 2) Simulating Non-Uniformity effect
 The required at this point is to find the difference in angular frequency between the molecules of hydrogen atoms.
-This requirement is based on the previously implemented Non-Uniformity effect function in Assignment#1 submission, which requireed simulating the non-uniformity effect; where its effect is imposed in the axial (z), and to make a plot of Bz(z).
+This requirement is based on the previously implemented Non-Uniformity effect function in Assignment#1 submission, which required simulating the non-uniformity effect; where its effect is imposed in the axial (z), and to make a plot of Bz(z).

 This function was thought about how it can be implemented by creating random values representing non-uniform effect of variation magnetic field within range of 3T imposed in the axial (z).
-The following code creates 15 random values from the scpecified range and append the list"NonUniform" with the new values representing the non-uniformity, and the new generated value is multiplied by (2*3.14*42.58) to get the corresponding angular frequency , where:
+The following code creates 15 random values from the specified range and append the list"Non-Uniform" with the new values representing the non-uniformity, and the new generated value is multiplied by (2*3.14*42.58) to get the corresponding angular frequency , where:

 42.58 ->(Gamma bar) is the gyromagnetic ratio in MHz/T , so, we needed to multiply it by (2*pi) to get (Gamma)